LiLeoHaolin/LongSurv/README.md

 ## Description

-This repository contains computing codes for the paper "Design and Analysis of Clinical Trials with Survival Outcome by Incorporating Pre-Randomization Longitudinal Biomarkers".
+This repository contains computing code for the paper "Design and Analysis of Clinical Trials with Survival Outcome by Incorporating Pre-Randomization Longitudinal Biomarkers".

 ## Naming Convention